-Release 5.9.5.0 on includes a General Setup page with the following fields:
+The General Setup page has the following fields:

 - Connection: this field controls the satellites the UT will try to connect to.
 With the default "Automatic" selection it will search for all satellites.
 If an individual satellite is selected the UT will only search for and use the selected satellite.
-This is useful in areas where the antenna can see two satellites at the same time, e.g. EMEA and MEAS from Europe and West Africa see Figure 38 on page 56.
+This is useful in areas where the antenna can see two satellites at the same time, e.g. EMEA and IOE from parts of Africa see Figure 35Error!
+Reference source not found. on page Error!
+Bookmark not defined..
 During site switches, the satellite signal is turned off briefly and the UT may try to register on the other satellite it can see.
 The signal will be weaker and will degrade service, so it is advisable to configure the UT to only use a single satellite.
 The visible satellites are shown on the status bar of the Home page. - Streaming Inactivity Timer.
 In 9502B (BGAN Services) mode, a streaming inactivity timer field is also displayed.
 By enabling this parameter, the user can turn on a timer for inactivity on streaming contexts.
 The timer is in either seconds or minutes and will tear down a streaming context after X seconds or minutes of inactivity.